redweasel/web-vlog/README.md

 // Initialize the vlogger on any free port.
 // This should be done as early as possible in the binary. let port = web_vlog::init();
+println!("Listening on port {port}");

+// Now we need a webbrowser to connect to the port.
+// This can be accelerated using the `open` crate. let _ = open::that(format!("http://localhost:{port}/"));

-// wait for a webbrowser to connect to the port. println!("Listening on port {port}");
+// wait for a webbrowser to connect to the port. web_vlog::wait_for_connection();
-web_vlog::wait_for_connection();

 message!(target: "custom_target_1", "surface", "First message");